RemoteTechnologiesGroup/RemoteTech/guide/parts.md

 ## Omnidirectional Antennas

+{::comment}
+Yes, the non-breaking spaces are necessary.
+Without them, when printing the table on a narrow screen, browsers won't be smart enough to realize that notes is the only column that word-wraps well, and will try to create eye-wrenching entries like 2500 km
+{:/comment}

 The following list is of all stock and RemoteTech antennas of the omnidirectional type.

 Antenna | Cost | Atmosphere safe | Range (Mm) | Power Drain (charge/s) | Notes